cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ### Train, Score and Evaluate the Model
 Now we have prepared our data by select features, assigning labels, cleaning and preprocessing.
 Its time to train the model.

-1. There are many different aglorthms to choose from when building a model.
+1. There are many different algorithms to choose from when building a model.
 Many professional data scientists try a few different ones to see which provides a better accuracy score.
 [Here is a cheatsheet for choosing an algorithm](https://docs.microsoft.com/en-us/azure/machine-learning/studio/algorithm-cheat-sheet).
 For this model we are going to use a `Two-Class Logistic Regression`.
 2. Add the following modules to the workspace: `Two-Class Logistic Regression`, `Train Model`, `Score Model`, `Evaluate Model`
 </br> _hint: if you have questions about modules or concepts, click on the module and in the lower right corner of the workspace you will see a "more help" link.
-Click the link to get infomration about how the module works and help with data science terms_
+Click the link to get information about how the module works and help with data science terms_
 3. Connect them together as displayed below
 4. Select the `Train Model` module and click "Edit Columns" in the right side of the workspace
 5. Type `qualityBool` into the textbox to indicate the dataset label